Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 5 Types of Sleds

-From simple plywood jigs to high grade extruded aluminum rails with machine shop precision woodworkers will find a wide variety of options.
+From simple plywood jigs to high-grade extruded aluminum rails with machine shop precision, woodworkers will find various options.

-The best solutionfor your shop?
+What is the best solution for your shop?
 Well, budget is the first factor.
-But size of your projects, ability to sand out imperfections left by less precise sleds and shop space all play a factor.
+But the size of your projects, the ability to sand out imperfections left by less precise sleds, and shop space all play a factor.

 • Router deflection (tilting) with DIY jigs can cause damage to the face of the wood

-• Ease of sliding both left/right on the rails and forward/backward over the wood are vital
+• Ease of sliding both left/right on the rails and forward/backward over the wood is vital

 Sled #1: Simple DIY Jig